stefanschupp/stefanschupp.github.io/content/publications/schupp2019state/index.md

 ---
-title: State Set Representations and Their Usage in the Reachability Analysis of Hybrid Systems
+title: 'State Set Representations and Their Usage in the Reachability Analysis of Hybrid Systems'
 authors:
   - admin
 date: '-01-01'